-But unlike many other cities, Munich doesn’t seem to shy away from the darker bits of its history.
+But unlike many other cities, Munich doesn’t seem to shy away from the dark steins on its history.
+The city was mostly leveled during the second World War, and later completely rebuilt while preserving its pre-war street grid.
 Later this year a new documentation site will open on the site of the so-called Brown House, the former Nazi party headquarters in the city.

 Comments